-There are many people who can help you deal with the emotional side of psoriasis and psoriatic arthritis.
-Your first step is to try to talk honestly with your partner, parents or children about how you feel.
+There are many people who can help you deal with the emotional side of psoriatic arthritis.

+Your first step is to try to talk honestly with your partner, parents, children or friends about how you feel.
 Give them a chance to talk too - they might have worries or feel that they don't know enough about your disease and how it is affecting you.
+Visit www.empowered.org.au to hear directly from people with psoriatic arthritis and similar conditions on how they learned to deal with the emotional ups and downs of living with arthritis.